Yemen rebels vow to avenge coalition killing of political head - Journal du Cameroun

 Saudi forces said they intercepted a rebel ballistic missile targeting its southern border city of Najran on Sunday, which set a farm ablaze, after another aimed at Jizan was shot down on Friday.

-At the beginning of April, Huthi political head Sammad dubbed 2018 “the year of ballistic excellence”, referring to cross-border missile attacks.
+At the beginning of April, Huthi political head Sammad dubbed 2018 “the year of ballistics”, referring to cross-border missile attacks.

 Sunday’s deadly strike in Hajjah was one of a series to have struck weddings in Yemen’s conflict, which has killed nearly 10,000 people and wounded 54,000 others since March 2015.